MileHacker Logo

 Summer & Spring Attire

-For summer (June-August), pack lightweight, breathable clothing like cotton and linen.
+For summer (June-August), pack lightweight, moisture-wicking apparel like cotton and linen.
 Include shorts, t-shirts, and dresses.
 A Light jacket or sweater serves for cooler evenings.
-Bring Swimwear for water activities.
+Bring Swimwear for activities on the water.
 In spring (April-May), wearing layers is useful.
 Pack light to medium jackets, sweaters, and Long-sleeved shirts.
 A Waterproof outer layer aids with spring rain.

 Items